 - Federal Employee Coverage under FFCRA: OPM Factsheet

 - Families First Coronavirus Response Act: Questions and Answers

-Michigan Governor Whitmer has responded to the state of emergency by issuing many orders with the effect of law.
-Michigan Governor Whitmer maintains a COVID -19 website with regular updates.
-A complete list of Executive Orders Issued by Governor Whitmer is available here.
+A decision by the Michigan Supreme Court has invalidated Governor Whitmer’s Executive Orders issued to tackle the COVID-19.
+The Governor maintains a COVID -19 website with regular updates.
+A complete list of the Executive Orders Issued by Governor Whitmer is still available here.
 The impact of the outbreak and sheltering measures can be followed on Michigan Coronavirus Map and Case Count.

 * Return to Work-to-Work Resources and a complete discussion of workplace safety guidance from the Governors Office, MIOSHA, and other relevant authorities, including industry-specific reopening guidance, is available here.

 ADA Accommodations, Family Medical Leave Rights and COVID-19